NVIDIA/NVFlare/integration/nemo/examples/supervised_fine_tuning/README.md

 - [databricks-dolly-15k](https://huggingface.co/datasets/databricks/databricks-dolly-15k)
 - [OpenAssistant Conversations](https://huggingface.co/datasets/OpenAssistant/oasst1)

-These three datasets contain instruction-following data in different formats under different settings: oasst1 features a tree struture for full conversations, while the other two are instruction(w/ or w/o context)-response pairs.
+These three datasets contain instruction-following data in different formats under different settings: oasst1 features a tree structure for full conversations, while the other two are instruction(w/ or w/o context)-response pairs.

 In this example, we first preprocess them following the [NeMo SFT](https://github.com/NVIDIA/NeMo-Megatron-Launcher#5151-sft-data-formatting)'s instructions.
 The script converts the "Instruction", "Context" and "Response" fields (or their equivalents) into "Input" and "Output".
 The script also concatenates the "Instruction" and "Context" fields with a \n\n separator and randomizes the order in which they appear in the input to generate a new JSONL file.